Temperance-Godwin/COHORT-ANALYSIS/README.md

 2. **Introduce a loyalty program to reward returning cutomers by:**

-- Implementing a points-based system where customers earn rewards for each purchase, using custom-built solutions to integrate loyalty tracking and tracking performance by comparing retention rates pre- and post-loyalty program.
+- Implementing a points-based system where customers earn rewards for each purchase, using custom-built solutions to integrate loyalty tracking and tracking performance by comparing retention rates pre-loyalty and post-loyalty program.

 3. **Encourage the second purchase with first-time buyer offers by** including an offer inside the package delivery (e.g., a coupon code or QR to redeem bonus on next order).